The Lockett Range and Mt Cobb Tops

 Getting up and over to the Cobb Reservoir is easy if you’re driving a suitable vehicle.
 The last time I went to the Cobb, to walk up Mt Peel, I was driving my ageing camper van.

 The 2-hour drive from Takaka was infinitely more pleasant in a 4WD vehicle this time.
 To get into the Cobb Valley take the Cobb Valley Road from Upper Takaka off the SH60 on the Takaka side of the hill.
 Follow it all the way and it becomes the Cobb Dam Road.
 It becomes unsealed halfway along.
-Continue up to the viewpoint on the top (which has a decent long drop) and head down all the way to the reservoir.
+Continue up to the viewpoint on the top (which has a decent long drop) and head down to the reservoir.

 We were starting and finishing from different points in the Cobb Valley, so we dropped a bike off near Trilobite hut at the far end of the reservoir and left the car at the start of the Sylvester Hut Track.
 This meant that one of us could bike back 30 minutes to get the car at the end of the trip.
 Luckily the matter was taken out of my hands when the boy gallantly volunteered to do this, and I happily accepted.